-When considering meter-scale resolution, the data complexity makes the pixel- and region-based approaches for MR data not completely reliable for the CD analysis, thus analyses based on a higher semantic level were conducted in [22] and [28].
-These analyses require the definition of a backscattering model of the object for associating a label of changed buildings to changes in the scattering properties.
+of the object for associating a label of changed buildings to changes in the scattering properties.
 Several models have been presented in the literature.
 Some of the building models aim at preserving the radiometric information, by means of an accurate scattering model taking into account geometric and dielectric parameters of the target [29].
 Others are devoted to the preservation of the geometrical accuracy, by using the ray-tracing method, which models the scattering and the propagation through optical rays [30]-[32].

 A large interest in the literature has been devoted to the detection of changes with size comparable to the one typical of the building [22].
-These are namely the changes from no building to a complete standing building and vice versa.
+These are namely the changes from no building to a complete standing building and viceversa.
 These changes are named building construction and building full destruction, respectively.
 A different situation considers buildings for which only a part of the structure is affected by the damage.
 The effect of the damage on the building pattern should be larger than the VHR SAR resolution, in order to be detectable.
 We refer to this event as building partial destruction.
-In spite of the effort for the detection of building construction and full destruction, no effort has been spent in tackling with automatic approaches in the partial destruction case.
+In spite of the effort for the detection of building construction and full destruction, a no effort has been spent in tackling with automatic approaches the partial destruction case.
 The latter was mainly conducted by considering visual inspection of the operator who interprets the image features thanks to the a priori knowledge of the SAR imaging geometry and possibly considering the output of detailed SAR image simulators [11], [33]-[35].
-Nevertheless, partially destroyed buildings have the same relevance as the fully destroyed ones and together may provide enhanced information for rescue and emergency services.
+Nevertheless, partially-destroyed buildings have the same relevance as the fully-destroyed ones and together may provide enhanced information for rescue and emergency services.

-In this article, we aim at proposing a model for the multitemporal backscattering analysis of buildings partial destruction.
+In this paper, we aim at proposing a model for multi-temporal backscattering analysis of buildings partial destruction.
 The model assumes that the damage impacts the satellite-facing part and is based on geometrical assumptions about the shape of both the building and the damage.
-A backscattering analysis based on the ray-tracing method in single time is conducted on the target (i.e., the partially destroyed building) by varying the size parameters of the structure and/or the angles with respect to the SAR sensing direction.
+A backscattering analysis based on the ray-tracing method in single time is conducted on the target (i.e., the partially-destroyed building) by varying the size parameters of the structure and/or the angles with respect to the SAR sensing direction.
 The model is highly complex because of the way the damage perturbs the geometry of the building.
-The multitemporal backscattering signature of the change is hence derived by comparison of the undamaged and damaged building models.
-A sensitivity analysis is conducted by varying the geometrical parameters and common elements of the multitemporal backscattering patterns are inferred and evaluated, to establish the multitemporal behavior of the partial damage.
+The multi-temporal backscattering signature of the change is hence derived by comparison of the undamaged and damaged building models.
+A sensitivity analysis is conducted by varying the geometrical parameters and common elements of the multi-temporal backscattering patterns are inferred and evaluated, to establish the multi-temporal behavior of the partial damage.

-The novel model for the building partial destruction is integrated in an automatic unsupervised CD strategy [22] designed originally for the detection of fully destroyed buildings only.
-The resulting approach exploits a hierarchical rationale, based on the different expected size of the changes, for identifying both building full and partial destructions.
+The novel model for the building partial destruction is integrated in an automatic unsupervised CD strategy [22] designed originally for the detection of fully-destroyed buildings only.
+The resulting approach exploits a hierarchical rationale, based on the different expected size of the changes, for identifying both building full and partial destruction.
 The kind of building damage is individuated from the backscattering variation by considering the possible candidates and the expected change size.
-For each candidate, spatial properties of the pattern are evaluated based on the proposed multitemporal scattering model.
+For each candidate, spatial properties of the pattern are evaluated based on the proposed multi-temporal scattering model.
 These properties are evaluated through fuzzy membership functions in order to measure the goodness of the building candidate.